seannybgoode/DataStructuresReview/DataStructuresReview/readme.md

 #Fibbonacci Hashing
 In college, the hashing algorithm was given to us.
 So, I wanted to take a stab at an implementation of my own.
 By using the irrational number phi, we've been able to create a hash that fairly evenly spaces our Hashables.
+I'm not done yet, but I will include some benchmarks on this down the road.

 #Hashable
 We created a virtual class, Hashable, that we'll need to extend to make this work.
 Hashable requires that two functions